lombardo-chcg/lombardo-chcg.github.io/_posts/13/2017-03-26-postgres+docker(part 1).md

 curl $url >> data/us-area-code-cities.csv
 {% endhighlight %}

 Now lets mount that data directory in our Postgres container so we can access it from inside the container.
-Just add `volumes` to the bottom of our `docker-compose.yml`
+Just add `volumes` to the bottom of our `docker-compose.yml` and specify that we will mount our local `./data` directory in the container at the path `/data`:

 {% highlight yml %}
 version: '2.0'